saiksk939/Everything/Why/Why.md

 **What are your strengths, weakness and hobbies**
 My strengths are adaptability, hard work, and self-motivated.
 *When I was in college, my mother’s health was not good and she was admitted to the hospital.
 At that time, I had exams but didn’t have enough time to prepare.
 I had to visit my mother in the hospital, take care of the housework, and also manage my shop.
-Despite all this, I spent almost half the night studying for my exams.*
+Despite all this, I spent almost half the night studying for my exams.
+At that time, it felt like hardwork to me, But going later I realized it wasn't hardwork it was a responsibility*
 My weakness is that sometimes I tend to overthink small details, which can lead to spending more time on them.
 My hobbies are browsing internet and watching anime.
 " It’s a Japanese anime series that has been airing since 1999 and is still ongoing.